Community murals & public art

 We call for expressions of interest from local artists and mural-makers early in each year then work with young people, community groups and artists to create murals and artworks that foster pride of place, connection, community pride and reduce graffiti vandalism.

-Check out the sites for the Youth Urban Arts Project 2024
+Youth Urban Arts Project - 2024 Sites

 Latest News > All News